$0 North Carolina Adoption Quick-Start Checklist

 ICPC North Carolina: Interstate Compact on the Placement of Children Explained

-If you are a North Carolina family adopting a child who was born or currently lives in another state — or if you are a family in another state being matched with a North Carolina birth mother — the Interstate Compact on the Placement of Children (ICPC) will affect your timeline.
+If a child will be physically moved across state lines for foster care or adoption — including a North Carolina family receiving a child from another state or a North Carolina child moving to another state — the Interstate Compact on the Placement of Children (ICPC) may affect your timeline.
 Understanding what ICPC is, when it applies, and what North Carolina's specific process requires is critical for managing the logistics and avoiding unnecessary delays.

 What Is the ICPC?